j1nma/molecular-dynamics-simulation/README.md

-# Molecular Dynamics Simulation of Hard Spheres: Movimiento Browniano
+# Event Driven Molecular Dynamics Simulation of Hard Spheres: Brownian Movement

 Molecular dynamics simulation of hard spheres governed by events with elastic collisions.
 Particles follow a uniform rectilinear motion between collisions.
 N is the number of particles, and the maximum that allows simulations in reasonable times.

 Different behaviors of the system are studied varying N.

+## Directed by Events
+Only if an event happens, the state of the simulation is updated.

 The simulations have an intrinsic variable dt, depending on when the events happen.
 Therefore a dt2 constant and independent of the previous one is considered to print the state of the system (positions and velocities of the